How to Put People First: Great Employee Onboarding

 How to build a new employee onboarding program that works

 Organizations must put people first when they design their onboarding programs, and understand that not everyone will want or need the same onboarding experience.
 An entry level hire will have different requirements from a Senior Executive, but both need to be effectively onboarded to be successful.
 The best onboarding program is easy to build, rolled out at scale, yet can be customized for the individual, gathers feedback, is repeatable and must still be compliant (gotta make sure the procedure and paperwork requirements are satisfied).
-But above all else, it needs to excite, inspire and be fun and engaging for people!
+Choosing the right onboarding employee software can go a long way towards achieving this, as well as remembering the need for onboarding to excite, inspire and be fun and engaging for people!

 At GooseChase, we know what good onboarding looks like.
 We help businesses across countries and industries deliver exceptional, people-first onboarding experiences every day.
 GooseChase is an online platform that helps Employee Engagement, People Ops and HR teams run interactive onboarding experiences inspired by scavenger hunts.
 Companies like Take 5 Oil Change and PwC Canada know that it takes delightful, interactive experiences to engage, activate, and educate their employees.